 Jeremy Donnelly

-He has argued several cases before the Connecticut Appellate and Supreme Courts.
-His representative cases include: Anderson v.
+Jeremy has argued multiple cases before the Connecticut Appellate and Supreme Courts.
+His representative matters include: Anderson v.
 Town of Bloomfield, 203 Conn.App.
 182 (2021); Tedesco v.
 Agolli, 182 Conn.App.
-291 (2018), Geriatrics v.
+291 (2018); Geriatrics v.
 McGee, 332 Conn.
 1 (2019); Wagner v.
 Our Lady of Mount Caritas, OSB, Inc., 157 Conn.App.
 788 (2015); and Baker v.
 Comm’r of Corr., 91 Conn.App.
 855 (2005).

 Education